-Instruction for the Academic Year 2022 is planned to be in-person.
+Instruction for the Academic Year 2023-2024 is planned to be primarily in-person.
 Format is due to change depending on the state of COVID-19.

 - We have a Merit-Based Scholarship opportunity for U.S. citizens and permanent residents.

 - Government loans are available for participants taking six (6) or more units per quarter.

 - Veterans with Financial Aid questions please click here to learn more.

 - Fees apply to both California residents and non-residents, as well as international students.
 All fees are subject to change at any time.